OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 ## Commands

 A command can be either `copy`, `echo`, or a file containing a generator script.
-Check the sample `testplan.txt` next to this README to see how each type of command can be used.
+Check the sample `testplan.txt` next to this README to see how each command is used.

 * `copy`:
   The copy command takes as a single argument a glob pattern.
 The command will copy all files matching the pattern, relative to the root of the current task.